Happy Camp (TV series)

 Happy Camp (快乐大本营) was a Chinese variety show produced by Hunan Broadcasting System.
-The show released on 7 July 1997, and was hosted by He Jiong, Li Weijia, Xie Na, Du Haitao and Wu Xin, collectively known as the Happy Family.
-As a group, they also produced music albums and films throughout the show’s run.
+The show debuted on 7 July 1997, and was off air on 25 September 2021.
+From 2006 until its conclusion, the show was hosted by He Jiong, Li Weijia, Xie Na, Du Haitao and Wu Xin, collectively known as the Happy Family.
+As a group, they also produced music albums and films throughout the show's run.

-A flagship show of Hunan TV, Happy Camp was also one of China's most popular shows, consistently achieving record high ratings, with a minimum active viewership of 10 Millions.
+A flagship show of Hunan TV, Happy Camp was also one of China's most popular shows, consistently achieving record high ratings, with a minimum active viewership of 10 millions.
 The show aired every Saturday, featuring celebrity guests and hosts engaging in a variety of activities, including performances, games, interviews, and parodies.

 Format

 Each weekly episode featured several popular guest celebrities, including regional stars from Hong Kong, China, Japan, South Korea, Taiwan and Singapore.
 It provided a platform for celebrities to showcase their talents.
 Due to the show's popularity, many artists appeared to promote their latest works, such as films, books, or songs, through interviews, performances, and games.